Kjubbe/jc3mp/How to set up the server.md

 - vehicles
 - watchlist

-4. Upload all the files within `resources` to some host IP or website.
-You should be able to access them by going to `my_host_ip/resources/...`.

-5. Change all references to `MY RESOURCE PATH` to your own host IP or website.

-6. Inside `resource/client_package/package.json`, add your resource path (where you hosted the resources) to the `"websites"` section so that your resources can be whitelisted.

-7. Change all channel, server, and role ids in the `discord-bot` package to your own.
-8. Survival Island packages use MySQL as their database of choice.
-You'll need to install MySQL and (highly recommended) MySQL Workbench.

-    1. Install MySQL on your Windows computer.
-We use version `5.17.18`, but you can use another close version, like `5.7.24`.
-Download it from [here](https://dev.mysql.com/downloads/installer/) under "Looking for previous GA versions?".
-Make sure to install the MySQL Workbench as well, because that allows you to remotely manage the database.
-Make sure to write down your database name, username, and password.
-    2. Install MySQL on your server's environment.
-We're going to assume that you are using a Linux environment for this.
-You can follow [this](https://support.rackspace.com/how-to/installing-mysql-server-on-ubuntu/) guide for setting it up.
-Make sure to create a user with the same credentials as you did in step 1 so that you can connect to your database.
+4. Run the server within `resources`.
+Use `tmux` for a separate session.
+CTRL + B then D to detach. `tmux attach` to reattach.
+CTRL + C to stop server. [source](<https://opensource.com/article/20/7/tmux-cheat-sheet#:~:text=Start%20tmux&text=Press%20Ctrl%2BB%20followed%20by%201%20to%20go%20to%20the,or%20P%20(for%20Previous).>)

+5. Install MySQL

+   Install MySQL as root [source](https://www.cloudbooklet.com/how-to-install-mysql-on-debian-11/)

+   - `sudo apt update`
+   - `sudo apt upgrade`
+   - `sudo apt install wget`
+   - `wget https://dev.mysql.com/get/mysql-apt-config_0.8.22-1_all.deb` will download the package
+   - `sudo apt install ./mysql-apt-config_0.8.22-1_all.deb` will install the repository
+   - `sudo apt update`
+   - `sudo apt install mysql-server`

+     - Do not choose the default authentication method.
+Choose legacy encryption.

+   - `sudo service mysql status` will check the status of the server

+   - `INSERT INTO mysql.user (User,Host,authentication_string,ssl_cipher,x509_issuer,x509_subject) VALUES('{DB_PASSWORD}','localhost','will_be_replaced_the_next_line','','','');`
+   - Since `PASSWORD()` does not work: use `SET PASSWORD FOR '{DB_USER}'@'localhost' = '{DB_PASSWORD}';` after creating user. [source](https://dev.mysql.com/doc/refman/8.0/en/set-password.html)

+   - `mysql -u root -p`, `mysql -u {DB_USER} -p` and enter your password.
+   - `ALTER USER 'root'@'localhost' IDENTIFIED BY 'new_password';` [source](https://stackoverflow.com/questions/50093144/mysql-8-0-client-does-not-support-authentication-protocol-requested-by-server)

-9. Take your database name, username, and password from step 8 and insert it into `packages/character/config.js`.
+6. Take your database name, username, and password from step 8 and insert it into `packages/character/config.js`.
 This will allow various packages on the server to connect to the database so they can store and retrieve information.

-10. Add yourself as an Admin by adding an entry into `packages/character/events/tags.js`.
+7. Add yourself as an Admin by adding an entry into `packages/character/events/tags.js`.
 You can see a few example nametags there as well.
 Feel free to add whatever kinds of nametags you want there.
 Only players with the tags `Admin` or `Mod` receive special privileges.

-## Optional Steps
+## Troubleshooting

-1. Change all loading tips within `packages/load/client_package/ui/script.js` to your own tips, including Steam groups and Discord servers.
-2. Change the URL inside of `packages/discord-integration/client_package/main.js` on line 18 to your own Discord invite link.
-This will make your own server pop up when you press F4.
-3. Change the `BETA` text at the bottom of the screen to something else by changing the text in `packages/events-status/client_package/ui/index.html`.
-4. Change all the text and graphics that point to Survival Island in the `load` package and `character` package to your own title and graphics.
+- `ER_NOT_SUPPORTED_AUTH_MODE` - MySQL server

+  - This error occurs when you are using a newer version of MySQL server than the one that is supported by the MySQL client.
+To fix this, you can either downgrade your MySQL server or upgrade your MySQL client.
+  - Make sure to use MySQL Version 8 with legacy encryption.
+  - `ALTER USER '{DB_USER}'@'localhost' IDENTIFIED WITH mysql_native_password BY '{DB_PASSWORD}'` [source](https://stackoverflow.com/questions/44946270/er-not-supported-auth-mode-mysql-server)

+- MYSQL is weird

+  - `FLUSH PRIVILEGES;`

+- Unexpected token

+  - Node version is too low.
+Update to `16.x`

+- Other
+  - `rm -rf node_modules`
+  - `su -`
+  - `apt-get remove --purge "mysql-.\*"`